Marcelo Huertas: Baskonia (2017–2019)

-Huertas' second stint at Baskonia ended in June 2019, playing 142 games over two seasons and averaging 7.8 points per game and 5 assists during the second season.
+Huertas' second stint at Baskonia ended in June 2019 having played 142 games over two seasons and averaging 7.8 points per game and 5 assists during the second season.
 During his two spells with the Vitoria-Gasteiz-based team, he played 260 official games.

 Canarias (2019–present)

 On 23 July 2019, Huertas signed a two-year deal with CB Canarias (known as Iberostar Tenerife for sponsorship reasons).
 He averaged 12.9 points and 8.3 assists per game in his debut season for Canarias.
 Huertas re-signed with the team on 4 June 2020.

 Huertas became a star player for the team, and he was named to the All-Basketball Champions League First Team in 2020, before winning the 2021-22 Basketball Champions League and being named Final Four MVP.
 Continuing to play a key role in Tenerife's performances in the Basketball Champions League every season, Huertas won two back to back Basketball Champions League MVP awards (in 2024 and 2025).
 He also won the 2020 and 2023 FIBA Intercontinental Cup titles, gathering MVP honours in the first win.

 In his 18th season in the Liga ACB, the 2024-25 season, Huertas won the ACB Most Valuable Player award, in addition to being named to the All-Liga ACB First Team for the fifth time.
-Huertas had recently turned 42 prior to earning the award.
+Huertas had turned 42 just prior to earning the award.